-The Agency provides administrative reviews of TANF cases every three years.
-For all other cases the Agency provides review and adjust services using a pro se approach.
-As part of the pro se approach, the Agency provides forms and instructions to have the support order reviewed by the Court.
-Pro-se (do it yourself) motion packets are also available at the Clerk of Courts Office (Jefferson County Courthouse, 311 S Center Ave., Room 115, Jefferson, WI 53549 phone number 920-674-7150).
-As part of the pro se approach, the Agency may also effectuate timely service of process.
 You may obtain payment information and account balances by calling the Wisconsin Support Collections Trust Fund (Outside Metro Milwaukee 800-991-5530, Metro Milwaukee 414-615-2400, or TDD 877-209-5209.
-You may also obtain payment information and account balances by accessing the Wisconsin Child Support website at: childsupport.wisconsin.gov.
-You may review and obtain a copy of the last order addressing child support at the Jefferson County Clerk of Courts Office at the Jefferson County Courthouse, 320 S. Main Street, Room 115, Jefferson, WI 53549.
+You may also obtain payment information and account balances by accessing the Wisconsin Child Support website at: https://csos.wisconsin.gov/login.
+You may review and obtain a copy of the last order addressing child support at the Jefferson County Clerk of Courts Office at the Jefferson County Courthouse, 311 S. Main Street, Room C1080, Jefferson, WI 53549.

 Cooperation with the Agency